sailfishos-mirror/libaccounts-qt/README.md

 Build instructions
 ------------------

-The project depends on Qt 5 and [libaccounts-glib](https://gitlab.com/accounts-sso/libaccounts-glib).
+The project depends on [libaccounts-glib](https://gitlab.com/accounts-sso/libaccounts-glib).
+It can build against either Qt 5 or Qt 6.

 To build it, run:
 ```
-qmake
+qmake  # Or qmake-qt5 or qmake-qt6, depending on the distro
 make
 make install
 ```